 History and Mission

-In 1991, Dr. Drew Altman became the president and chief executive officer, and founded the modern-day KFF.
-Over the past 30-plus years, in collaboration with the Board of Trustees, Dr. Altman transformed KFF from a family foundation into a public charity with the mission, expertise, and programs that it’s known for today.
+Dr. Drew Altman is the president and chief executive officer of KFF, and has led the organization since the early 1990s.
+In collaboration with the Board of Trustees, Dr. Altman transformed KFF from a family foundation into a public charity with the mission, expertise, and programs that it’s known for today.

 Learn more about KFF’s program areas